Favorite sites for simple random walk in two and more dimensions: Introduction

 We also remark here that in the proof of upper bound we did not pursue a sharp control on the cost of seeing an extra favorite site.
-Heuristically speaking, Proposition \ref{smallalpha} (see \eqref{eq:kappa1} for the definition of $\kappa_1$) indicates that when maximal local time is $m$, the cost is bounded by $m^{-(1/3+c)}$ with some small $c>0$, which is barely sufficient for the application of Borel-Cantelli but does not match the explicit lower bound $m^{-1/2}$ from Section \ref{se:2dlb} at all.
+Heuristically speaking, Proposition \ref{pro:finalreduction} indicates that when maximal local time is $m$, the cost is bounded by $O(m^{-\kappa})$ with some $\kappa$ slightly above $1/3$ (see \eqref{eq:kappa1}, \eqref{eq:kappa2} and \eqref{eq:Kappa} for relevant definitions), which is barely sufficient for the application of Borel-Cantelli but does not match at all the explicit lower bound $\Omega(m^{-1/2})$ from Section \ref{se:2dlb}.

 Finally, we turn to Theorem \ref{mainthm-01}.
 The key observation is that when $d\geq 3$, thick points are formed in an independent fashion.
-In the proof, we use a quantitative bound (see \eqref{as2} for precise statement) from \cite{Csaki} on the rareness of pairs of thick points to exclude possible pairs of favorite sites that are formed within a short period (see Lemma \ref{lem0} for detail).
+In the proof, we use a quantitative bound (see \eqref{as2} for a precise statement) from \cite{Csaki} on the rareness of pairs of thick points to exclude possible pairs of favorite sites that are formed within a short period (see Lemma \ref{lem0} for details).
 We then use bounds on hitting probability of random walk and the Borel-Cantelli lemmas to derive precise asymptotics on the number of favorite sites. \begin{rem} We now briefly discuss some open questions that spring from this work. \begin{enumerate} \item In a series of work \cite{BG85,LS04,Ba23}, precise asymptotic escape rate of the elements of $\mathcal{K}^{(1)}(n)$ were derived.
 The transience of $\mathcal{K}^{(2)}(n)$ was established in \cite{DPRZ01} (transience of $\mathcal{K}^{(d)}(n)$ is trivial for $d\ge3$).
 It is then very natural to wonder how fast favorite sites escape to infinity in two dimensions.

 \item The proof of the upper bound in Theorem \ref{mainthm2} exploits the distinctive structure of the graph $\mathbb{Z}^2$.
 However, we expect the same behavior for the asymptotics of favorite sites for all periodical planar lattices.
 Can one develop an argument which is more robust and works on all lattices (and more general walks)?